iterative/dvc.org/content/blog/2022-08-16-august-22-heartbeat.md

 world projects and defines what portions of the project are data science and what are ML engineering.
 In all what we find is that machine learning engineering is all the tasks that need to happen to get the model the data scientists create into production applications.

 He goes on to dive deeper into one of the examples and shows the promise in some tools that bridge the gap between machine learning and software engineering where he highlights DVC and Huggingface.
 This is a good piece to read if you are grappling with the difference!

 https://media.giphy.com/media/xUNd9DLukkavmhybAs/giphy.gif

 ## Just a few other things...

-- Github Goodness alert for
+- GitHub Goodness alert for
   [Visual Data Preparation (VDP),](https://github.com/instill-ai/vdp) an open-source visual data ETL tool to streamline the end-to-end visual data processing pipeline.
 Among the highlights: a fast way to build end-to-end